spacesprotocol/spaces-website/content/docs/use/spaces.md

 # Spaces client

-## GUI

-The easiest way to get started is to use the [Akron wallet](https://akron.io) - a desktop wallet that handles everything for you including syncing and verification.
-No Bitcoin full node required.
+> If you just want a handle, you don't need any of this - the [Nacho app](https://nacho.io) buys and manages handles on iOS and Android, no node and no account required.

 ## CLI